sanket-desai/DOME/README.md

 For running any script pertaining to DOME, make sure that the domeenv Conda environment is activated.
 More information about Conda environments can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-### Running DOME toolkit
+### Running DOME-GUI

-The required scripts to run DOME toolkit are placed in the “src” directory.
+The required scripts to run DOME are placed in the “src” directory.

 **To load the R Shiny based GUI or via web-browser use the following command: **